 Makara Sankranthi is celebrated for three days.
 The first day is Bhogi.
-Bhogi Pongal in North india is known as Lohri.
+Bhogi in North India is known as Lohri.
 It is celebrated to mark the harvesting of winter (rabi) crops.
-The second day is Sankrathi which is dedicated to worshipping Surya (the Sun god), varuna (the rain god) and Indra (king of gods).
-The third day is Kanuma which is dedicated to cleaning cows, farm animals and farm equipment and also offering prayers to them for helping with a successful harvest season.
+The second day is Sankranthi which is dedicated to worshipping Surya (the Sun god), Varuna (the rain god) and Indra (king of gods).
+The third day is Kanuma which is dedicated to cleaning cows, farm animals, and farm equipment and also offering prayers to them for helping with a successful harvest season.

 Lohri/Bhogi festival is celebrated on 14 January 2016.
-In South India Bhogi starts with Bhogi manta (Bonfire) in the early hours of morning.
+In South India Bhogi starts with Bhogi manta (Bonfire) in the early morning hours.
 People light a bonfire, offer prayers to fire god discarding outdated things and ideas and welcome new things and new ideas to prosper.
 In the evening Bommala Koluvu (arrangement of images of Gods, toys and dolls) is arranged at homes.

 Although, it is observed mainly in Punjab, Haryana, Delhi, Himachal Pradesh, Jammu, and nearby locations, its spirit can be felt all across India.
 Lohri is basically an agrarian celebration dedicated to fire (Agni).